nobitagit/knowledge/javaScript/TypeScript.md

 ## How to suppress "Object is possibly 'null' or 'undefined'” error when strict null checks are enabled
 In some cases we are sure that an expression is non null and we want to override the error Ts is throwing.
-For example in a test I might have
+For example in a test I might have:

 ```ts
 const svg = container.querySelector('svg');